-DCIS treatment is described in more detail on other pages within this website, and as is the case with all cancer-related treatments there are many, many factors to consider, over and above specific medical considerations.
-However,the ‘first-order‘ standard of treatment for DCIS will be surgical removal of the affected breast tissue.
-For the decision-making process of which treatment options are best for each individual case the whole multidisciplinary team should be involved.
+DCIS treatment is described in more detail on other pages within this website, (look at Section 8).
+But, as is the case with all cancer treatments, there are many, many factors to consider, over and above the specific medical considerations.

 My page on cancer treatment has a section on DCIS treatment halfway down the page at section 8.7.1.
-Surgery for everyone with radiation added only for high grade DCIS and no chemotherapy, apparently.
-I say, apparently, because, there’s no way I can stay up-to-date with current treatment.
-You’ll be asking your oncologist.
+Surgery for everyone with radiation only for high grade DCIS and no chemotherapy, apparently.

-Note that DCIS does not generally spread into the lymph nodes, this is more typical for loubluar carcinoma in situ (LCIS) or ‘lobular neoplasia‘), but some kind of lymph node biopsy might be undertaken just to be sure. (see sentinel node biopsy)
+Note that DCIS does not generally spread into the lymph nodes, this is more typical for lobular carcinoma in situ (LCIS) or ‘lobular neoplasia‘).
+However, some kind of lymph node biopsy might be undertaken just to be sure, (see sentinel node biopsy)

 Hormonal treatment for DCIS

-But, with early diagnosis, breast cancer DCIS is almost always cured.
+But, with early diagnosis, breast cancer DCIS is almost always curable.